Alexander-Kalita/Portuguese-bank-Case-study/README.md

 ## Dataset

-The dataset used for this case study is the Portuguese Bank Marketing Dataset can be found [here](https://archive.ics.uci.edu/ml/datasets/bank+marketing)
+The dataset used for this case study is the Portuguese Bank Marketing Dataset can be found in [ML Repository](https://archive.ics.uci.edu/ml/datasets/bank+marketing)

 ## Files